Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 - Snap Over Standard Key

-- This is also good for you if you find it difficult to hold and turning keys for any reason
+- This is also good for you if you find it difficult to hold and turn keys for any reason

 For many people with arthritis, pain is hard to manage.
-One tactic that can be used to fight pain, as well as the stress that comes along with it, is a soothing massage.
-It does not have to be a full body massage, like the abhyanga massage.
+One tactic that can be used to fight pain and the stress that comes with it is a soothing massage.
+It does not have to be a full-body massage like the abhyanga massage.
 It could be just your hands or legs.

-Massage is something many people use to soothe sore joints and muscles, to ease anxiety or to help them sleep better, and it can lead to a significant reduction of joint pain for people who have arthritis.
-Massage is typically done with some form of massage oil such as this .
-Natural massage oil
+Massage is something many people use to soothe sore joints and muscles, ease anxiety, or help them sleep better, and it can lead to a significant reduction of joint pain for people who have arthritis.
+Massage is typically done with some form of massage oil such as this Natural massage oil.

-These are great for those who have arthritis in the hands.
+These Pain relief massage gloves are great for those who have arthritis in the hands.
 The Conductive Unisex Gloves Snap-on Accessory is used with Healthmate Forever TENS EMS/PMS units, which helps with Ailments Arthritis/sports injury and can be used on right or left.
-Whether you’re a serious athlete or you're just suffering from some pain, this high quality Healthmate Forever conductive apparel will improve your orthopedic health!
-Pain relief massage gloves
+Whether you’re a serious athlete or you're just suffering from some pain, this high-quality Healthmate Forever conductive apparel will improve your orthopedic health!

-- 8 pre-programmed massage modes: 3 standard modes: Tapping, Tuina, and Cupping.
+- Eight pre-programmed massage modes: three standard modes: Tapping, Tuina, and Cupping.

-- 5 customized modes that target shoulder, upper back, abs, lower back, hip, arms, joints, thighs, calf, ankle, and feet.
+- Five customized modes that target the shoulder, upper back, abs, lower back, hip, arms, joints, thighs, calf, ankle, and feet.

 - 10 levels of adjustable intensity/strength

-- Simultaneous dual output design, you can use “I+” button increases intensity or “I–“button decreases intensity of mode, Allows 4 pads to be used at the same time.
+- Simultaneous dual output design, “I+” button increases intensity or “I–“button decreases intensity of mode, Allows four pads to be used at the same time.